Cpt-Dingus/blog-page/docs/Radio/Persistent hamgeek ethernet IP.md

 # Extracting the rootfs

-The rootfs is inside a U-Boot wrapped initramfs, we remove the U-Boot header to get the gzip compressed initramfs
+The rootfs is inside a gzip compressed initramfs with a U-Boot header, we first remove said header to get to the initramfs

 ```bash
 mkdir work && cd work